 Principal Investigator

-Theo Xenophontos is a PhD candidate in the Cinema & Media studies program at York University.
+Theo Xenophontos is a PhD Candidate in the Cinema & Media Studies program at York University.
 He holds a BA from the University of Toronto (double major in Cinema Studies and English, with a minor in History) and a MA in Cinema & Media Studies from York University.
-He currently works for the Hellenic Heritage Foundation Greek Canadian Archives and is working to establish their Cypriot Canadian collection.
+He currently works for the Hellenic Heritage Foundation Greek Canadian Archives and is helping to establish their Cypriot Canadian collection.
 Previously, he has worked with such organizations as Archive/Counter-Archive and Vtape.
 His writing can be read in Found Footage Magazine and Ergon.
+He can be heard on the podcast "Cyprus: An Island Divided."

 theox22@yorku.ca | Twitter | Linkedin